 MICAH AT A GLANCE

-be sure to buy and reload the cards, available from Temple Micah at $10 each.
-Request yours through this website, ask Dena Sorokin or arrange to get cards via the temple, 303-388-4239.
+MAKE A GOOD HABIT...
+Let King Soopers reloadable cards bought from Temple Micah become your healthful habit.
+Before you buy gas or shop for groceries, remember to buy and reload the cards, available from Temple Micah at $10 each.
+Request yours through this website, or ask Brenda Bruno, 303-388-4239 x2.
 Every purchase of or with these cards helps Temple Micah.
+Start now or keep using a card, and enjoy this wholesome habit!

-Temple Micah recently moved into a larger building and has entered into a new relationship with Park Hill United Methodist Church at 5209 Montview Blvd., Denver, CO 80207.
-One way to support the Micah Move-Over and be part of it is to contribute toward moving costs or items for the temple's new home.
-See updates about
+FIND YOURSELF WITH THE MICAH COMMUNITY...
+Temple Micah moved into a larger building at the start of 2014 and is exploring potentialities of this new partnership with Park Hill United Methodist Church at 5209 Montview Blvd., Denver, CO 80207.
+One way to support the Micah Move-Over is to contribute toward moving costs or items for the temple's

 FOLLOW US ON FACEBOOK